Directors & Teachers - Fall

 Her passion for theatre began with Musical Theatre – training in voice, dance, and even cello.
 Her interest in music and movement continues to inspire her directing.
 She loves creating rhythmic ensemble moments that allow students to work as a storytelling unit.

-Through her time at Traveling Players, Emma has been lucky to direct three World Premieres written by our playwright-in-residence, Judith Walsh White: Eros & Psyche, Heracles, and Atalanta.
+Through her time at Traveling Players, Emma has been lucky to direct four World Premieres written by our playwright-in-residence, Judith Walsh White: Orpheus & Eurydice, Eros & Psyche, Heracles, and Atalanta.
 Other Judy plays Emma has directed include Persephone, Ariadne’s Thread, and Pandora’s Fire, as well as Alice in Wonderland by William Glennon and Dracula: A Comic Thriller by Kent R. Brown.

 She teaches Acting and Improv classes and is the lead teacher for our Girl Scout theatre badge program.

-Previously, Emma was assistant director for Green Bird, Commedia Christmas Carol, King StagThe Odyssey, Blue Monster, Ariadne’s Thread, and Pandora’s Fire.
+Previously, Emma was assistant director for Learned Ladies, Green Bird, Commedia Christmas Carol, King StagThe Odyssey, Blue Monster, Ariadne’s Thread, and Pandora’s Fire.

 She is a graduate of James Madison University, where she earned her BA in Theatre.